-3.21 Subject to satisfying establishment numbers under the 2009 Agreement, the T/Op from the top of the transfer waiting list for the depot concerned will then be transferred by Operations Resourcing to the pool.
+- 3.28 When a position becomes available on the depot roster the senior T/Op (depot seniority) for the depot concerned will be transferred from the pool into the roster. - 3.29 Subject to satisfying establishment numbers under the 2009 Agreement, the T/Op from the top of the transfer waiting list for the depot concerned will then be transferred by Operations Resourcing to the pool.
+These moves are subject to 3.14 and 3.15.